Injection Molding: Mold Design

 Hot tip gates are suitable for SBC TPEs, but they will leave some gate vestige (which can be as high as 50% to 75% of the gate diameter).
 Vestige can be minimized by slightly recessing the gate below the part surface.
 The land length of the hot tip should be less than the diameter of the gate.

 The elements of the hot tip should be properly insulated from the mold plates and cavity.
 In order to achieve this, the land length of the gate may need to be lengthened and a portion of the land should be part of the cavity.

 All passages within the tip should be highly polished and streamlined to minimize stagnation and degradation zones.
 The efficiency of the design may be verified by recording the time it takes to make a complete color change while producing parts.
 This demonstrates whether there is any residual dead zone material that continues to enter the melt stream.

 For hot tip gate systems, there should be a delay long enough for the part to set up completely before mastication is initiated for the next cycle.
 Without a delay, the parts may become overpacked.
 This is particularly important for low hardness, high flow materials.
 To reduce overpacking for thick-walled parts with large gates, use minimal back pressure during mastication.

-Since TPE compounds are slightly compressible in the molten state, larger runner volumes can cause hot tip gates to drool after the mold is opened.
+Since TPEs are slightly compressible in the molten state, larger runner volumes can cause hot tip gates to drool after the mold is opened.
 To prevent drool, the runner system should be minimized and the melt decompressed before the mold opens.